edjchapman/WeatherTasks/README.md

-# What Todo
+# Weather Tasks

-Create todo lists and select the location of items.
+Add tasks and select the location.
 The colour of the items reflects the current weather conditions of the locations.

 (Inititial Django project boilerplate adapted from: [edjchapman/djangoboilerplate](https://github.com/edjchapman/DjangoBoilerplate))